M1 Finance AppFree

 Fractional shares level the playing field for investors looking to diversify their portfolio and maximize their potential returns.
 This doesn’t mean it all comes up roses for fractional shares investing, however.

-First, not all commission-based or free stock brokers will offer fractional shares.
+First, not all commission-based or free stock trading apps will offer fractional shares.
 This means you remain locked in to your broker or have a limited number of stock trading apps you can consider for your investing needs.

 Fortunately, some of the best investing apps for beginners and experts meet a lot of your needs if you have small budgets.
 Likely, sophisticated investors have more access to capital and fractional share investing presents less of a benefit because they have easier access to capital than a new or smaller investor might.